 - Citi American Airlines Platinum

 - AMEX Premier Rewards Gold

 These cards come with fantastic sign-up bonuses and will help you get lots of Big Travel with Small Money.
-And the annual fee on ALL of these cards is waived the first year!
-So you can try them out for free.
-Then decide whether paying the annual fee is worth it for your particular situation!

 Let me know in the comments if you have any recommendations that didn’t make the list!